fncbook/fnc/chapter2/matrices.md

 But $\mathbf{e}_j^T$ is the $j$th *row* of $\mathbf{I}$, and $\mathbf{b}_j^T$ is the transpose of the $j$th column of $\mathbf{B}$, which is the $j$th *row* of $\mathbf{A}$ by $\mathbf{B}=\mathbf{A}^T$.
 Thus, *multiplication on the left by row $j$ of the identity extracts the $j$th row*.
 Extracting the single element $(i,j)$ from the matrix is, therefore, $\mathbf{e}_i^T \mathbf{A} \mathbf{e}_j$.

-Being able to extract specific rows and columns of a matrix makes it straightforward to do row- and column-oriented operations, such as linear combinations.
+Being able to extract specific rows and columns of a matrix via algebra makes it straightforward to do row- and column-oriented operations, such as linear combinations.

 ````{prf:example}
  Say that $\mathbf{A}$ has five columns.
 Adding twice the third column of $\mathbf{A}$ to its first column is done by